shinaaaa/application_android/README.md

 Actually, It made for a university contest.

-So, It is not good.
+I know it is not perfect.
+So, I want you to consider it.

 It is use Json with Okhttp3.